rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 mkdir Session Firebase
 {{< /highlight >}}

-In each folder, create an *index.js* file for the the component.
+In each folder, create an *index.js* file for the component.
 Navigate into a folder, create the file, and navigate out again.
 Repeat these steps for every component.
 You can choose to name your folders/files differently, but that's how I liked to do it for my applications.

 {{< highlight javascript >}}
 cd App